What is Tracleer?

-Bosentan is used to treat pulmonary arterial hypertension (PAH).
+Tracleer is used to treat pulmonary arterial hypertension (PAH) in adults and children who are at least 3 years old.
 It improves your ability to exercise and prevents your condition from getting worse.

-Do not use bosentan if you are pregnant or think you might be pregnant.
-You will need to take a pregnancy test before, during, and after treatment with bosentan.
-Use highly effective birth control to prevent pregnancy while using this medicine and for at least 30 days after your last dose.
+Do not use Tracleer if you are pregnant or think you might be pregnant.
+You will need to take a pregnancy test before, during, and after treatment with this medicine.
+Use highly effective birth control to prevent pregnancy while using Tracleer and for at least 30 days after your last dose.

-Certain other medicines can interact with bosentan and should not be used at the same time.
+Certain other medicines can interact with Tracleer and should not be used at the same time.
 Tell your doctor about all your current medicines.

-You should not use bosentan if you are allergic to it, or if you are pregnant or might become pregnant during treatment.
+You should not use Tracleer if you are allergic to it, or if you are pregnant or might become pregnant during treatment.

-Do not use bosentan if you are pregnant or think you might be pregnant.
-This medicine can cause serious birth defects, especially if taken during early pregnancy.
+Do not use Tracleer if you are pregnant or think you might be pregnant.
+This medicine can cause serious birth defects.
 Tell your doctor right away if you miss a menstrual period or think you may have become pregnant during treatment.

 You will need to have a negative pregnancy test before starting this treatment.
 You will be re-tested every month during your treatment, and 1 month after you stop taking this medicine.